 What is Activity Based Budgeting?

-Activity-Based Budgeting is a budgeting process where the firm first identifies, analyzes and researches the activities that determine the cost the company and thereafter prepares the budget based on the results.
+Activity-Based Budgeting is a budgeting process where the firm first identifies, analyzes, and researches the activities that determine the cost of the company and, after that, prepares the budget based on the results.

 Examples of Activity-Based Budgeting

-Washington Inc. has decided to switch from a traditional based budgeting system to activity-based budgeting.
-Based on the below information you are required to compute budgeted cost based on those drivers.
+Washington Inc. has decided to switch from a traditional budgeting system to activity-based budgeting.
+Based on the below information, you are required to compute the budgeted cost based on those drivers.

-The company has shifted from traditional based to activity budgeted way and hence here we can see that there are 2 activities which are driving the cost
+The company has shifted from traditional based to activity budgeted way, and hence here we can see that there are two activities which are driving the cost

 Using the ABC formula: Cost Pool total / Cost driver, we can calculate the overhead cost

 We have = Machine setup cost / Number of Machine setups & Inspection cost / Inspection hours

 Hence, in ABB, the cost is determined at the activity level and not an ad-hoc rate, which was done in a traditional method where only inflation was accounted for.